CodeKage25/quill/README.md

 Quill is a blogging platform that allows users to create and share their thoughts and ideas with the world.
 The app is designed to be user-friendly and offers a variety of customization options for users to create a unique and personalized blogging experience.

 ## Features
-- Create and publish blog posts
+- User-friendly and intuitive interface
-- Customize the appearance of your blog, including adding your own logo and background image.
+- Customizable blog design, including the ability to add a personal logo and background image
+- Ability to create and publish blog posts
-- Add images, videos and other multimedia to your posts
+- Multimedia integration, including the ability to add images, videos, and other multimedia to posts
-- Share your posts on social media
+- Social media sharing capabilities
-- View statistics on your blog's performance such as page views, likes, and comments
+- Analytics and statistics on blog performance, such as page views, likes, and comments
-- Collaborate with other bloggers
+- Collaboration with other bloggers
-- Schedule posts for later
+- Scheduling feature to schedule post for later
+- Ability to Delete post
-- Multiple languages support
+- Multi-language support
+- Support and guidelines for using the platform
-- Option to contribute to the development of the app
+- Option for users to contribute to the development of the platform.
-- Easy access to support and guidelines on how to use the platform

 # Getting Started